Trap 3: Defense Attorney Can Argue Doctor Does Not Have TBI Experience

 In rural areas of Michigan, it is not uncommon that TBI from car and truck accidents may be a small percentage of a neurological practice.

-Michigan Auto Law partner Steven Gursten is a member of the American Association for Justice Traumatic Brain Injury Group and lectures on traumatic brain injuries throughout the country.
-If you are an attorney and would like to refer a TBI case, please contact Michigan Auto Law.
+Michigan Auto Law attorney and principal Steven Gursten is President of the American Association for Justice’s Traumatic Brain Injury Group and lectures on traumatic brain injuries throughout the country.
+If you are an attorney and would like to refer a TBI case, please contact Michigan Auto Law at (800) 777-0028.

 If you or a loved one has sustained a traumatic brain injury as a result of a car or truck accident in Michigan, our traumatic brain injury lawyers can guide you through the complicated requirements of Michigan’s closed-head injury exception, and help obtain the insurance benefits and pain and suffering compensation you need.
 Because our lawyers have been handling TBI cases for more than 50 years, we understand the physical, emotional and psychological hardships that brain injury victims experience from automobile accidents.
 Please call Michigan Auto Law at (800) 777-0028 for a case evaluation with no fee or obligation, or fill out our free consultation form.

 Did our Michigan traumatic brain injury attorneys answer all of your questions about properly qualified doctors?
 If not, please contact us and we can help.